Sign up for our FREE 8-week course to get on the property ladder.

 Bank First offers a shared equity agreement combined with a Bank First home loan.
 This agreement allows a home buyer's family member to contribute some of the property purchase price.
 This reduces the borrowing amount for the buyer.
 In exchange, the contributor receives a percentage of the equity when the property is sold (or the agreement term ends).

-If you're struggling to get a deposit together to buy a property there are a few alternatives to an SEA:
+If you're struggling to get a deposit together to buy a property there are a few alternatives to shared equity schemes:

 - Get a mortgage guarantor.
 If you have a willing family member who owns their own property, they can guarantee a portion of your deposit.
-There's some risk for the guarantor, but unlike an SEA, the home buyer doesn't lose any of their equity.
+There's some risk for the guarantor, but unlike shared equity schemes , the home buyer doesn't lose any of their equity.

 - Find a low deposit home loan.
 You can get a mortgage with just 5% of the price of the property.
 The main drawback of a low deposit mortgage is that you have to pay lenders mortgage insurance.